Cromie, Robert (Bobby)

 HE ONLY SLEEPETH

-Gunner Robert (Bobby) Cromie (No. 1476595) is commemorated on Ballywalter and District War Memorial and in Ballywalter Presbyterian Church.
+Gunner Robert (Bobby) Cromie (No. 1476595) is commemorated on Ballywalter and District War Memorial, in Ballywalter Presbyterian Church, and on a family grave headstone in Whitechurch Cemetery, Ballywalter.

 After the war, Edith and Sylvia Cromie both moved to Canada.
 Sylvia was a comptometer operator and on 14 August 1957 she travelled from Liverpool to Montreal on board the Cunard steamship Carinthia.